plokhotnyuk/fast-string-interpolator/README.md

 fraw"http://$host/$path"
 ```

 That's it!
-You have got ~1.5x speed up in runtime and ~4x less usage of heap memory comparing to standard interpolators
+You have got ~1.3x speed up in runtime and ~1.6x less usage of heap memory comparing to standard interpolators
 which come with 2.12.5 version of Scala compiler.
+For earlier versions speed up is ~2.5x times.

 Also, it is more efficient than a simple concatenation of strings by the `+` operator or using string builders for that.